The Crossley Heath School: Admission

 The school entrance examination, administered jointly with North Halifax Grammar School, is the 11 plus, taken by prospective pupils in September of Year 6.
 The sixth form is not selective but, like other providers, has published entry requirements.

 School catchment

 The school has no formal catchment areas and draws pupils from a wide geographical area.

 Languages

 The school teaches French and German within a dedicated building.
 It also offers Mandarin Chinese to students.

 Technology

 In 2005 the school built a new technology block with five classrooms to accommodate graphics, electronics, resistant materials, textiles and food technology, and a dedicated music technology IT suite.

 Sport

 Sports teams are those for athletics, cross country, hockey, cricket, netball, football and rugby.

-Houses

-Students belong to one of four houses; Porter, Savile (derived from the Crossley and Porter School – the houses of Crossley and Standeven were dropped in the merger), Kings and Queens (derived from Heath Grammar School – the houses of Heath and School were dropped in the merger).
-Competitions between the houses each year include a Sports Day, Swimming Gala, and House Music and House Drama Competitions.
-Houses and forms also compete to raise money for charities such as Comic Relief, Jeans for Genes and Children in Need.